AlariaEJ-Minecraft/blockified-mod-1.20.1/README.md

 # Blockified

 A Fabric mod for Minecraft 1.20.1, based on the Blockified Mod on Modrinth.
-It adds a handful of self-contained material families — tar, engineered ice, bog hazards, magnetite, and quicksand — each with its own blocks, tools, and gimmick, rather than one giant unified system.
+It adds a handful of self-contained material families — tar, engineered ice, bog hazards, magnetite, and more — each with its own blocks, tools, and gimmick, rather than one giant unified system.

 - **Minecraft:** 1.20.1
 - **Loader:** Fabric (requires Fabric API)